Roseville, CA Cost of Living: Housing, Income, and Market Trends

 See personalized rates — free, no obligation.

-The median household income in Roseville is $117,354, which is significantly higher than many other regions across California.
+The median household income in Roseville is $117,354, which is significantly higher than the national average.